The Archer Center

 Professor Bill Shute

-This course provides Graduate Archer Fellows with an overview of the federal policymaking process and the various public/private stakeholders and institutions that participate in this process.
-Specifically, the course focuses on three key elements of federal policymaking: separation of powers and original constitutional intent, influencing federal policy, and creating effective advocacy strategies.
-Students will examine a sampling of the extensive literature on political theory/philosophy, political institutions, political behavior, public policy and public administration.
-Students will also meet regularly with practitioners, such as officials from Congress, the White House, executive branch agencies, think tanks, organized interest groups, media/communications and lobbying firms.
+This course provides Graduate Archer Fellows with an overview of the federal policymaking process and the various public and private stakeholders and institutions that participate in this process.
+Fellows will examine a sampling of the extensive literature on political philosophy, political institutions, political behavior, public policy, and public administration.
+Fellows will also engage regularly with practitioners, such as officials from Congress, the White House, executive branch agencies, think tanks, organized interest groups, media companies, and lobbying firms.

 Archer Center Washington Internship - 3 credit hours

-This course consists of an internship in a governmental or non-governmental organization in Washington, D.C.
-The student is expected to work full-time (40 hours a week) at the internship, which may be paid or unpaid.
-Students are responsible for seeking and selecting their internships.
-The Archer Center does not guarantee any internship placements, but Archer Center faculty and staff will provide students with information about internship opportunities and advice about placements.
-The Archer Center faculty meet regularly with students to debrief and to integrate this practical training with other lessons in professional development.
+This course consists of an internship in a governmental or non-governmental organization in Washington, D.C. and accompanying coursework led by our internship professor.
+The fellow must work full-time (approximately 40 hours per week for six weeks) at the internship, which may be paid or unpaid.
+Fellows are responsible for seeking and selecting their internships.
+The Archer Center does not guarantee an internship placement, but Archer Center staff provides guidance to fellows throughout their internship search.
+Throughout the summer, the internship professor meets regularly with fellows to debrief their internship experiences and develop new professional skills that they can apply at work.

 Picture